karoara/Thesis_Domain_Adaptation/README.md

 ### Conditioning Models

+There are multiple ways, each with different structures and biases, to have a model take domain information into account.
+The simplest option might be to concatenate an information vector to the model's input.
+However, more structured methods exist, as discussed in Dumoulin et al.'s paper on [Feature-Wise Transformations](https://distill.pub/2018/feature-wise-transformations/).
+They discuss a general-purpose method for conditioning a model's computation on some domain or task information, called "FiLM", or Feature-Wise Linear Modulation.
+In FiLM, a transformation is trained to take an information vector, and output the parameters of an affine layer that acts on a representation in a model.
+The affine layer essentially consists of gating and bias vectors - in the domain adaptation context, they switch nodes and feature maps in the model on and off for the given domain.

 ### The Conditioning Mechanism

 As stated, for my thesis, I've considered the zero-shot adaptation problem in the language context.
 A simple way in which the same language varies in its meaning/interpretation across domains is through changes in word meaning.
 While reading a horror film review, the word "terrifying" might be used to indicate a positive experience; in a restaurant review, this seems unlikely.
 Words like "LGBT" and "gun" are used with different connotations depending on whether they appear on a left-leaning or right-leaning online community.

-To account for this kind of change from domain to domain, we might train a "mechanism" that learns to accept some domain information as input, and produce an operation that modifies the words in an input sentence properly for the corresponding domain.
+To account for this kind of change from domain to domain that we see in language, we might train a "mechanism" that learns to accept some domain information as input, and produce an operation that modifies the words in an input sentence properly for the corresponding domain.
 The mechanism is parametrized by two transformations, each of which take domain information as input.
 These transformations learn to produce a transformation and a single-layered attention network, which work in the following way:

 **1.** The produced transformation takes the generic embeddings in the input sentence and transforms them for the current domain:
 ![Mechanism Transformation](images/Mech1.png)

-**2.** The attention network outputs a set of attentional weights describing the extent to which the transformed embedding - as opposed to the initial, generic embedding - should be used:
+**2.** The attention network outputs a set of attentional weights describing the extent to which the transformed embedding - as opposed to the initial, generic embedding - should be used to represent each word:
 ![Attention Network](images/Mech2.png)

 **3.** Using the attentional weights, a weighted linear combination between the transformed and generic embeddings is taken to create new embeddings that represent the input sentence: